 Please click here to view a list of the most popular tags available for your DMARC policy as above are only examples.

 For most users, you will not be adding or changing any MX records in your domain's DNS.
 The only reason why you would change or add an MX record for use with Elastic Email is if you are using Inbound Email Notifications which are webhooks that are part of our HTTP API.
 Otherwise, this will give you a green check mark if you have an existing MX record that is used for directing mail to your own mail server.
-If it does not give you a green check mark then you do not have any MX records for your domain.
+If it does not give you a green check mark when you do not have any MX records for your domain.
 This is OK - it is not required and all it means is that you do not currently have a mail server setup for your domain.

-Go to your Settings>>Domains screen.
+Go to your Settings >> Domains screen.

 Add your domain (yourdomain.com).
-Click verify.
+Click "Verify".

 Green check marks mean that the record has been added correctly.